-- Students earning an AP score of 3 are eligible to receive proficiency credit for MAT 143 Calculus for Business and Social Sciences and qualify to take a departmental proficiency test which they must pass with an 80% or higher to earn proficiency credit for MAT 128 Calculus and Analytic Geometry I. - Students interested in this proficiency credit option should email the Mathematics Department Chair, Brian Mercer, at bmercer@parkland.edu to request a proficiency exam. - 2.
-Students earning an AP score of 4 or 5 receive proficiency credit for MAT 128 Calculus and Analytic Geometry I. Admissions and Records will award the appropriate proficiency credit when documentation of AP scores is received.
+- Students earning an AP score of 3 are eligible to receive proficiency credit for MAT 143 (Calculus for Business and Social Sciences) and qualify to take a departmental proficiency test which they must pass with an 80% or higher to earn proficiency credit for MAT 128 (Calculus and Analytic Geometry I). - Students interested in this proficiency credit option should email mathadvisors@parkland.edu to request a proficiency exam. - 2.
+Students earning an AP score of 4 or 5 receive proficiency credit for MAT 128 (Calculus and Analytic Geometry I).
+Admissions and Records will award the appropriate proficiency credit when documentation of AP scores is received.